platform-mesh/platform-mesh.github.io/getting-started/quick-start.md

 The setup script automates the entire bootstrap process:

-1. **Environment Validation** - Checks for required dependencies and system compatibility
+1. **Environment Validation** - Checks for required dependencies, system compatibility, hosts entries, and KCP kubectl plugin (when using `--example-data`)
 2. **Cluster Creation** - Creates a Kind cluster with the necessary configuration
 3. **Certificate Setup** - Generates local SSL certificates for secure access
 4. **Platform Mesh Prerequisites** - Installs Flux, KRO, and OCM